davidbrowne/dsga/README.md

 ## Installation

 This is a single header library.
 All you need to do is include [dsga.hxx](https://raw.githubusercontent.com/davidbrowne/dsga/main/dsga.hxx).
-Most things are defined in the ```dsga``` namespace, but in the [Usage](#usage) section you can see using directives that bring a lot of this library into the top level namespace.
+Most things are defined in the ```dsga``` namespace, but in the [documentation](DOCUMENTATION.md) you can see using directives that bring a lot of this library into the top level namespace.

 We depend on [cxcm.hxx](https://raw.githubusercontent.com/davidbrowne/cxcm/main/cxcm.hxx) where the functions are in the [cxcm](https://github.com/davidbrowne/cxcm) namespace. ```cxcm``` has been brought into ```dsga.hxx```, converted to a nested ```namespace cxcm``` under ```namespace dsga```.